 We take the input size to be the total number of binary digits (bits) needed to specify the input.

 For example, using the algorithm taught in elementary school, one can multiply two

 The class of problems that can be solved in polynomial time by a deterministic computer is represented by the capital letter

 It is clear that

 Finally, the class of problems that can be solved in polynomial time by a quantum computer is called

 A quantum algorithm, discovered by Peter Shor in 1994, can factor

 The age of the Universe is currently estimated at 13.772 billion years.↩︎

-Note that the technological progress alone, such as increasing the speed of classical computers, will never turn an inefficient algorithm (exponential scaling) into an efficient one (polynomial scaling).
+Note that technological progress alone, such as increasing the speed of classical computers, will never turn an inefficient (exponential scaling) algorithm into an efficient (polynomial scaling) algorithm.
 Why?↩︎

 It must be stressed that not all quantum algorithms are so efficient.
 In fact many are no faster than their classical counterparts.
 Which particular problems will lend themselves to quantum speed-ups is an open question.↩︎